Tailgating in Nashville for the Vanderbilt Game

 Your only option if you choose not to use Tailgate Nashville is in the residential neighborhoods a couple blocks away from the stadium. (see map below)

-Friday night in Nashville, there has always been a Pre-Game Pep Rally hosted by the Music City Gator Club at the Wild Horse Saloon in downtown Nashville, but in 2012 it was moved to the Hard Rock Cafe just down the raod.
+Friday night in Nashville, there has always been a Pre-Game Pep Rally hosted by the Music City Gator Club in downtown Nashville and this year it will be held at Tequila Cowboy.
 It is a family-friendly event and the Gator band, cheerleaders, and the infamous Albert (and Alberta) will be there from 5-8pm.
 It's always the way to start out Vandy weekend.

 5. Are there any special rules we should know about tailgating on or off campus, open-container policies we should be forewarned about, or anything of the sort?

 Vanderbilt is a wet university.
 No worries on this subject.

 6. Any gameday traditions we should not miss while in Nashville?

 The only gameday tradition is the Star Walk when the players walk across the street from the McGugin Center and down the tunnel into the stadium.